 Therapeutic Effects Against Cancer

-Honey offers treatment against cancer by inhibiting cell proliferation that induces apoptosis and cell-cycle arrest (13).
-Studies also reveal that cancer can be effective against breast cancer (22), colorectal (16), bladder cancer (3), prostate (5), endometrial (5), and leukemia (14).
+Honey may help fight against cancer by inhibiting cell proliferation, inducing apoptosis and cell-cycle arrest (13).
+Studies also reveal that honey can be effective against breast cancer cells (22), bladder cancer cells (3), prostate cancer cells (5), endometrial cancer cells (5), and renal cancer cells (14) in the lab.

 Supports Reproductive Health

-Royal jelly, a type of protein, has excellent effects on female reproductive health.
-Scientists found that it can reduce PMS (pre and post-menstrual symptoms), reduce oxidative stress that could cause aging of the ovaries, and can also improve the sperm quality for men (15).
+Royal jelly, a substance normally reserved for queen bees and young larvae, has excellent effects on female reproductive health.
+Scientists found that it can reduce PMS (pre and post-menstrual symptoms), reduce oxidative stress that could cause aging of the ovaries, and may also improve the sperm quality for men (15).

 Other benefits of honey include;